MIT-Emerging-Talent/ET6-CDSP-group-14-repo/CONTRIBUTING.md

 ---

+## Thank You

-**Thank you for contributing to better understanding of phishing detection through linguistic analysis! 🛡️**
+Thank you for contributing to better understanding of phishing detection through linguistic analysis! 🛡️